-Prerequisites: Any 200 level ORTM course or FNST 100-3 Precluded: RRT 306-3, RRT 498-3 (when offered as Aboriginal and Cultural Tourism)
+Prerequisites: Any 200 level ORTM course or FNST 100-3 Precluded: ORTM 407-3

 ORTM 332-3 Outdoor, Environmental, and Experiential

 Education This course explores the historical, theoretical, and practical foundations of outdoor, environmental, and experiential education.
 It focuses on conventional and innovative applications and models of these techniques and philosophies for personal, social, and environmental learning.